MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 This article describes how to install a Python interpreter (Anaconda) and Microsoft's Python packages locally on a client machine.
 Once installed, you can use all of the Python modules in Anaconda, Microsoft's packages, and any third-party packages that are Python 3.5 compliant.
 For remote compute context, you can only call the Python functions from packages in the above list.

-## Check package versions on the server
+## Check package versions

 While not required, it's a good idea to cross-check package versions so that you can match versions on the server with those on the client.
+On a server with restricted access, you might need an administrator to get this information for you.

 + [Package information on SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r/determine-which-packages-are-installed-on-sql-server)
 + [Package information on Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md#package-list)